What is the "Z-100 LifeLine"?

 Registered Trademarks are often used in the text here on the Web Site and in the Newsletter.
 In order to protect these trademarks, it is important to acknowledge them as the property of their respective companies.
 As many of these companies no longer exist, it is doubly important to recognize them for their important contribution to the computing world.
 For readability and space, Heath, Heathkit, H-89, H-90, H-100 (Heath Company), Zenith, Z-DOS, Z-89, Z-90, Z-100 (Zenith Corp.)
 IBM, IBM-PC, PC-DOS (IBM Corp.), MS-DOS, MultiPlan (Microsoft Corp.), CP/M (Digital Research), Gemini (Gemini Technology Inc.), EasyPC (UCI Corp.), Scottie Board (Scottie Systems), SuperCalc (Sorcim/IUS Inc.), dBASE xx (Ashton-Tate Inc.), WordStar (MicroPro International Corp.), Epson (Epson America Inc.) Panasonic, KXZ-Pxxxx (Panasonic Corp.), and others are so acknowledged, though specific references are not made in each occurrence.
 Thank you.

-The "Z-100 LifeLine" is now distributed free.
+The "Z-100 LifeLine" is now published free on this website (see below).
 Just drop me an e-mail with your address and phone number.
 Additional information, such as a description of your Z-100 and how you are using it would be nice, but not required.
 I will also continue to stock replacement parts.
 I have several Z-100 projects to keep me busy for many years to come.
 If you choose not to receive the LifeLine, each project's progress will also be reported here, though updating this website is laborious, time intensive, and often delayed, so please list this website as a 'Favorite' and refer back to it often.

 "Z-100 LifeLine" issue #121 was mailed in July 2012!